Home/Fruits/Freeze-Dried Orange

 Freeze-dried oranges are fresh oranges that have had their moisture removed through a freeze-drying process, preserving their nutrients and flavor.

-How do I use freeze-dried oranges in cooking?
+How do I use freeze-dried oranges?

 Are freeze-dried oranges healthy?